 Warwick Castle has been extensively refurbished and features staterooms and a Great Hall that are now decked out as a recreation of the castle in its heyday, with period-piece furniture, wax figurines, and replica props.
 This allows visitors a walk-through experience, to marvel and admire the fashion and household decor of over a thousand years ago.
 Though not entirely authentic, the settings are stunning and are sure to keep your camera clicking.
 If you have ever visited Casa Loma in Toronto, the experience is somewhat similar despite that the eras are different.

 The Time Tower features an audio-visual presentation of the battles and bloodshed the castle has endured in its extensive history.
 However, both the castle and the Time Tower are questionable as to how entertaining they are for very young and impatient children.
-Similarly, the content of a live 2-man comedic play is likely to be way beyond their comprehension.
+Similarly, the content expressed in a live 2-man comedic play is likely to be way beyond their comprehension.

-Overnight accommodations are available onsite in the Knight’s Village that features a variety of castle-like suites in the Tower, or Medieval Glamping.
+Overnight accommodations are available onsite in the Knight’s Village which features a variety of castle-like suites in the Tower, or Medieval Glamping.
 Rates fluctuate depending on the season and day of the week, so it’s best to check the website for details.
-It is to be noted that overnight stays come with free access to the castle and its shows on the 2nd day.
+It is to be noted that overnight stays come with free access to the castle and shows on the 2nd day.

 There’s no doubt that being in the presence of this castle is overwhelming considering the jaw-dropping history behind it.
 The structure is wildly impressive and the grounds are beautiful.
 Some might argue that turning it into a theme park was in poor taste; however, attendance would indicate that tourists are happy with the transformation.
 Certainly, it’s something to see and the attractions and shows are interesting.
-That said; if your idea of a theme park includes the type of experience offered by Six Flags and Disney Parks, it’s likely that you (or your children) will be disappointed.
+That said; if your idea of a theme park includes the type of experience offered by Six Flags and Disney Parks, it’s likely that you (and your children) will be disappointed.

 Lead Photo via Pixabay